 Lecture 1 by Linda Pall

-On May 24, 2011 Linda Pall presented “From Old Post Office to City Hall: An exercise in civic rescue through politics and historic preservation.”
-See Pall's video (WMV).
-Pall is a local attorney specializing in employment law, civil rights, and family law.
-She is also former Moscow City Council Member, with 18 years of tenure.
+On May 24, 2011, Linda Pall presented “From Old Post Office to City Hall: An Exercise in Civic Rescue Through Politics and Historic Preservation.”
+Pall was a local attorney specializing in employment law, civil rights, and family law.
+She also served as a Moscow City Council Member for 18 years.

 Lecture 2 by Nels Reese

-On May 31, 2011 D. Nels Reese provided a lecture titled “Building a National Image for the American Democracy: The history of the architecture of City Hall, its architect, James Knox Taylor, and relationship to historic Federal buildings across the nation.”
-See Reese's video (WMV).
+On May 31, 2011, D. Nels Reese provided a lecture entitled “Building a National Image for the American Democracy: The History of the Architecture of City Hall, its Architect, James Knox Taylor, and Relationship to Historic Federal Buildings Across the Nation.”
 Reese is an Associate Professor Emeritus at University of Idaho, having taught architecture, urban planning, and design for more than 20 years.
 He is also a current and past member of several local and state boards and commissions related to planning and historic preservation.

 Lecture 3 by Keith Petersen

-On June 7, 2011 Keith Petersen, State Historian / Associate Director for the Idaho State Historical Society presented, "Psychiana: The world's largest mail order religion and a small town post office."
-See Petersen's video (WMV).
-Peterson discussed the history of Frank Bruce Robinson, a Moscow resident, who founded Psychiana in the 1930s which went on to become what is recognized as possibly the world’s largest mail order religion.
-Additionally, Petersen has arranged for a special guest to join the lecture, Robinson’s son, Alfred Robinson.
+On June 7, 2011 Keith Petersen, State Historian/Associate Director for the Idaho State Historical Society, presented, "Psychiana: The World's Largest Mail Order Religion and a Small Town Post Office."
+Peterson discussed the history of Frank Bruce Robinson, a Moscow resident who founded Psychiana in the 1930's which went on to become what is recognized as possibly the world’s largest mail order religion.
+Additionally, Petersen arranged special guest Alfred Robinson (Frank Robinson's son) to join the lecture.